Homological stability for the ribbon Higman--Thompson groups: Introduction

 \subsection{Notation and convention.}

 All surfaces in this paper are assumed to be connected and orientable unless otherwise stated.
 Given a simplicial complex $X$ and a cell $\sigma \in X$, we denote the link of $\sigma$ in $X$ by $\Lk_X(\sigma)$ (resp. the star of $\sigma$ by $\St_X (\sigma)$).
 When the situation is clear, we quite often omit $X$ and simply denote the link by $\Lk (\sigma)$ and the star by $\St (\sigma)$.
+Recall that $X$ is called $n$-connected if its homotopy groups are trivial up to dimension $n$.
 We also use the convention that $(-1)$-connected means non-empty and that every space is $(-2)$-connected.
 In particular, the empty set is $(-2)$-connected.
 Finally, we adopt the convention that elements in groups are multiplied from left to right.